Trust For Public Land

 Decision Timeline

-Decision timelines vary significantly by program:
+Decision timelines vary significantly by programme:

 • As a pass-through partner for federal funds, timelines may be dictated by federal agency schedules